spartan7777/ConceptCompendium/ConceptCompendium-Checkpoint 1/EnterpriseJava_F21_Ogedengbe_ConceptCompendium_CheckPoint-1-ProjectPlan.md

 [x]    Create Project Plan

 **WEEK 2: ENGINEER THE BASIC MATERIALS NEEDED FOR THE PROJECT:**
-    Create project repository on GitHub
+[x]    Create project repository on GitHub
-    Create project structure in IntelliJ
+[x]    Create project structure in IntelliJ
-	Weekly Journal Entries
+[x]	Weekly Journal Entries

 **WEEK 3: DIAGRAM THE WORKFLOW FOR THE PROJECT:**
-   Begin to Refactor the HTML Pages for application
+[x]   Begin to Refactor the HTML Pages for application
-	Begin Document Design Flow for the application using text and pictures
+[x]	Begin Document Design Flow for the application using text and pictures
-	Prepare for Checkpoint 1
+[x]	Prepare for Checkpoint 1
-	Weekly Journal Entries
+[x]	Weekly Journal Entries

 **WEEK 4: BUILD FOR BASIC MATERIALS FOR THE PROJECT:**
-	Complete Refactor of HTML Pages for application
+[x]	Complete Refactor of HTML Pages for application
-	Complete Refactor of CSS Pages for application
+[x]	Complete Refactor of CSS Pages for application
-	Complete Document Design Flow for the application using text and pictures
+[x]	Complete Document Design Flow for the application using text and pictures
-	Complete Checkpoint 1
+[x]	Complete Checkpoint 1
-	Weekly Journal Entries
+[x]	Weekly Journal Entries

 **WEEK 5: CREATE THE DATABASE RESOURCES NEEDED FOR THE APPLICATION:**
-	Determine the data needed and what column names will be needed
+[x]	Determine the data needed and what column names will be needed
-	Create the project database
+[x]	Create the project database
-	Weekly Journal Entries
+[x]	Weekly Journal Entries

 **WEEK 6: CREATE THE CORE JAVA COMPONENTS OF THE APPLICATION 1:**
 	Complete creating the Java classes for the project